 …in which I meditate in a wet sack of feathers, officially certify myself and encounter an equestrian manifestation.
 With bagpipes.
 I’m not making this stuff up, you know.

 The Schil to Kirk Yetholm, 5 miles.
+Jump to Journal.

-Zero until KY at which there is The Border Hotel for excellent food and your free half, of course, plus a sweet little hostel, formerly SYHA, now Friends of Nature.
+Zero until KY at which there is The Border Hotel for excellent if slightly posh food and your free half, of course, plus a sweet little hostel, formerly SYHA, now Friends of Nature.
 KY also has BnBs and buses to Kelso that seem astonishingly frequent to anyone who lives in rural Norfolk, which is to say they run every day and more than once on most days.
 If you want to check the times online it’s basically the 81, although there’s also an 81A and 81B.
 I’ve never bothered to work out the difference.

 Locals told me that Wayfarers arriving late off the hills sometimes just camp on the village green; apparently in the good old days of The Way this was definitely a thing and it could become quite a sight in summer.
 KY as a community has a famously strong and longstanding Romany heritage so you might expect them to be quite relaxed about this sort of thing although I’ve never tried it personally and this time I stayed at the hostel.
+(In September 2018 I camped at the caravan site at Town Yetholm where there’s also a super little shop open seven to seven and The Plough Inn for less pretentious food than the Border.
+The scenic route to TH is to follow the St Cuthbert’s Way past the KY hostel.)

 Well-signed (we’re in civilised Scotland now) and straightforward.
 There’s two options, but I’d always take the ‘high’ for the last look back at the hills, unless I was actually injured or the weather was absolutely filthy.
 Or perhaps if I’d just yomped the full Monty from Byrness.